rcmadden/cheatsheets/docs/vim.md

 * my favorites
 ### To preview vim colors
 :colo <any from above>

-BONUS: will display inline in terminal when file closed
+BONUS: will display inline in terminal when file closed so you can see all the colorschemes selected inline.

 ## My .vimrc settings
 ```txt